darrylwest/pluggable-webapp/docs/system-diagram.md

 * communicates with Firebase (an external IdP - Identity Provider) to validate user tokens (e.g., JWTs).
 * communicates with database to potentially retrieve or store user session data or permissions/roles that are kept in Valkey.

-### Models Service:

-This service contains the core business logic of your application.
-It defines how data is structured, validated, and manipulated.
-It communicates directly with Valkey.

 ### Valkey: